-All Ed.D. candidates will take a Special Field Examination covering an area of specialization proposed by the student with the concurrence of the adviser.
+All Ed.D. candidates will take a Special Field Examination covering an area of specialization proposed by the student with the concurrence of the advisor.
 The Special Field should be a scholarly specialization more broadly conceived than the anticipated dissertation topic.
+The advisor will be responsible for developing questions for the Special Field exam, drawing upon the expertise of other faculty when needed.